|| Adult / Evening Education

 CONDUCT ON CAMPUS/BOARD POLICIES

 Students may be dismissed without refund of fees when their behavior or actions violate Board of Education Policy for students that follow NJ State Law Title 18A:37-2 “Cause for Suspension or Expulsion of Pupils”.
-These policies include, but are not limited to, actions such as disruptive behavior, vehicle parking violations, visitors, alcohol or drugs, smoking, vandalism, disregard for safety rules, plus any action covered by civil or criminal law.
+These policies include, but are not limited to, actions such as disruptive behavior, vehicle parking violations, visitors, alcohol or drugs, smok-ing, vandalism, disregard of safety rules, plus any action covered by civil or criminal law.
 According to State and Municipal laws, OCVTS is a NON-SMOKING CAMPUS.
-Cell phone, texting and I-pod use are prohibited in school buildings and classrooms.Back to Top
+The utilization of technology that disrupts the learning environment is prohibited.Back to Top

 It is the policy of the Board of Education of Ocean County Vocational Technical School not to discriminate in its technical programs, vocational opportunities, activities, employment practices or admission policies and practices on the basis of race, color, creed, religion, sex, ancestry, national origin, affectional and sexual orientation, disability or social or economic status.
 Lack of English language skills will not be a deterrent to admission to any program at the Ocean County Vocational Technical School.
 Inquiries regarding affirmative action, discrimination (including Title IX requirements), sexual harassment or equity should be directed to: Nancy Weber-Loeffert, Title IX/Affirmative Action Officer, 732.240.6414 (ext 3332) Thomas McInerney, Federal Section 504 Officer, 732.286.5665 (ext 3412) Kevin Dineen, Americans with Disabilities Act (ADA) Officer, 732.473.3100 (ext 3123).